North Korea national football team: First title and return to the FIFA World Cup (2006–2010)

-Successes and difficult times (since 2011)
+Successes and difficult times (2011–2022)

-Six months after the World Cup, the Chollimas entered the 2011 AFC Asian Cup.
+Six months after the FIFA World Cup, North Korea entered the 2011 AFC Asian Cup.
 The team managed to draw 0–0 against the United Arab Emirates and two 1–0 defeats against Iran and Iraq.
-In the fall, the North Koreans entered the 2014 World Cup qualifiers, with the hope of participating in a second consecutive tournament.
+In the fall, the North Koreans entered the 2014 FIFA World Cup qualifiers, with the hope of participating in a second consecutive tournament.
 They did not enter the competition until the third round, finding themselves in the same group as Japan, Uzbekistan and Tajikistan (which benefited from the disqualification of Syria).
 The Chollimas finished in 3rd place of the group.
 The round featured the first meeting of the Japanese team and their North Korean counterparts in Pyongyang in 22 years.
-150 Japanese supporters were allowed to be present but they received four-hour checks upon their arrival at Pyongyang International Airport, an "icy" reception at Kim Il-sung Stadium, where they were warned not to wave Japanese flags, and had their national anthem booed by the North Korean crowd.
+150 Japanese supporters were allowed to be present but they received four-hour checks upon their arrival at Pyongyang International Airport, an "icy" reception at Kim Il Sung Stadium, where they were warned not to wave Japanese flags, and had their national anthem booed by the North Korean crowd.

 In March 2012, the North Koreans defended the 2012 AFC Challenge Cup with the possibility again to qualify for the 2015 AFC Asian Cup.
 The Chollimas advance to the finals after finishing top of their qualifying group, along with Nepal.
 In the semi-finals, they beat Palestine and then managed to retain their title, following their success in the final against Turkmenistan.
 This victory assured them of a second consecutive participation in the AFC Asian Cup, which was a first.

-The team enjoyed a two-year unbeaten run, after the home defeat against Uzbekistan in the 2014 World Cup qualifiers.The Chollimas played in the second round of the 2013 EAFF East Asian Cup but failed to advance on goal difference, coming second to Australia.
+The team enjoyed a two-year unbeaten run, after the home defeat against Uzbekistan in the 2014 FIFA World Cup qualifiers.The Chollimas played in the second round of the 2013 EAFF East Asian Cup but failed to advance on goal difference, coming second to Australia.
 In November 2013, the unbeaten streak ended with a loss to Kuwait (2–1).
 They managed to finish first in the 2015 EAFF East Asian Cup qualifying pool, getting their ticket to the finals for the first time since 2008.